aardappel/lobster/docs/source/language_reference.md

 Many other functions that look like regular functions are actually also control structures, like many of the graphics function that change the current rendering state.
-An example is `gl_translate`, that optionally takes a body, and will run the body and restore the previous transform afterwards.
+An example is `gl.translate`, that optionally takes a body, and will run the body and restore the previous transform afterwards.

 `switch` has special syntax, since it does a lot of things different: